Biden has plenty of responsibility to shoulder over Afghanistan | Kim Sengupta

 While all this was going on, one argument put out repeatedly by American and other western officials was that the Taliban would ensure that the extremist groups would not disrupt the airlift through violence.

-There was regular liaison between US and UK forces and the Taliban over both at high and local level.
+There was regular liaison between US and UK forces and the Taliban both at high and local level.
 William Burns, the CIA director, held confidential talks with the Taliban leader, Mullah Abdul Ghani Baradar, earlier this week over the evacuation and security issues.
-American and British officers hold regular talks with Taliban: the building next to The Baron Hotel had been occupied by the Taliban seemingly without problems.
+American and British officers hold regular talks with the Taliban: the building next to The Baron hotel had been occupied by the Taliban seemingly without problems.

-At the end, as we now know, that belief on the Taliban ensuring security was misplaced, and the bloodbath that unfolded has raises important questions about what happens next.
+At the end, as we now know, that belief on the Taliban ensuring security was misplaced, and the bloodbath that unfolded has raised important questions about what happens next.

-The Taliban and Isis are linked through the Haqqani Network which has strong connections with the Pakistani intelligence service, ISI, and al-Qaeda.
+The Taliban and Isis are linked through the Haqqani network which has strong connections with the Pakistani intelligence service, ISI, and al-Qaeda.

-The overlapping interests of these groups have meant that despite Isis’s disparagement of the Taliban as not being true jihadists, there has not been open warfare between them and the Talibs, as hosts in the country, had a measure of control.
+The overlapping interests of these groups had meant that despite Isis’s disparagement of the Taliban as not being true jihadists, there has not been open warfare between them and the Talibs who, as hosts in the country, had a measure of control.

 That now appears to have gone, helped, perhaps by Isis augmenting its numbers when the Taliban threw open prisons in every major city they captured.
 An alternative scenario is that there are hardliners among the Taliban who will go their own way, whatever the broader strategic objective of the leadership.

 All this points towards grim repercussions for what Biden had done.
-The west has, of course, walked away from Afghanistan before, after using the mujaheddin against the Russians.
+The west has, of course, walked away from Afghanistan before, after using the mujahideen against the Russians.
 We know what happened then, the creation of ungoverned space, terrorist camps, al-Qaeda and 9/11.

-At a 4 July press conference at the White House Joe Biden complained when asked about Taliban advances in Afghanistan “I want to talk about happy things, man”.
+At a 4 July press conference at the White House Joe Biden complained when asked about Taliban advances in Afghanistan.
+“I want to talk about happy things, man.”
 The US president may well find that abandoning Afghanistan does not actually take him to a happy place for long.

 Join our new commenting forum